quentinsf/rollease2mqtt/README.md

 which would indicate that the ID of your hub is '626'.

 The `main.py` script starts to impose a bit of structure and does a bit more.
 It currently just looks for hubs (because more than one could theoretically be connected on the RS485 bus), and then asks each one for the motors it knows about.
 It then asks each motor for its current position.
+It does this with async calls, though those aren't needed yet.

 Some things to note: